ZhaoQixian/EatWellthy/README.md

    - Open PowerShell (Windows) or a terminal in VS Code to access the project directory.

 ### 4. Navigate to Project Folder
    Open a terminal in the `EatWellthy` directory.
-Replace `WhereYouStoreTheProject` with your project’s actual path:
+Replace `WhereYouStoreTheProject` with your project's actual path:
    ```bash
    cd "WhereYouStoreTheProject\EatWellthy"
    ```